lorenzo-rovigatti/comp_bio_notes/quantum.md

 The Car-Parrinello method, introduced by [Roberto Car and Michele Parrinello in 1985](doi:10.1103/PhysRevLett.55.2471), revolutionized the field of *ab initio* molecular dynamics (AIMD) by combining classical molecular dynamics with electronic structure calculations based on DFT.
 The key innovation of this method is its ability to simultaneously evolve both nuclear and electronic degrees of freedom within a unified framework.

-As discussed [earlier](#sec:born-oppenheimer), in traditional Born-Oppenheimer molecular dynamics, the forces on the nuclei are obtained by solving the electronic structure problem for each configuration of the nuclei.
+As discussed [earlier](#sec:born-oppenheimer), in traditional Born-Oppenheimer molecular dynamics, the forces on the nuclei are obtained by solving the electronic structure problem for each configuration of the nuclei, possibly with DFT-like approaches.
 The nuclei are then moved according to classical equations of motion, and this process is repeated iteratively.
 Although this approach is accurate, it is computationally expensive because a self-consistent field (SCF) calculation must be performed at every MD time step to obtain the forces.

 In contrast, the Car-Parrinello molecular dynamics (CPMD) method evolves both the nuclear positions and the electronic wavefunctions simultaneously.
 This avoids the need for repeated SCF calculations, making the method more efficient while retaining accuracy.
 The key idea is to treat the Kohn-Sham orbitals as fictitious dynamical variables governed by a classical-like equation of motion, allowing them to follow the nuclear motion without needing to re-optimize the electronic structure at each step.